Project

 NTPd should deny service if the packet spacing violates the lower limits specified in the discard command (CVE-2013-5211)

-Added by Jeroen Roovers over 10 years ago.
-Updated about 10 years ago.
+Added by Jeroen Roovers almost 11 years ago.
+Updated over 10 years ago.

 Status: